 “I cannot anyhow be contented to view this wonderful universe, and especially the nature of man, and to conclude that everything is the result of brute force.
 I am inclined to look at everything as resulting from designed laws, with the details, whether good or bad, left to the working out of what we call chance.
 Not that this notion at all satisfies me.
 I find that the whole subject is just too profound for the human intellect.
 A dog might as well speculate on the mind of Newton.”

+This is very far from the usual descriptions of Darwin as a staunch atheist who was compelled by his theory to reject all belief in God.
 Indeed the belief that the Genesis story is a literal description of what happened found a large following only in the American South beginning in the early twentieth century.
 No other civilisation before or after Darwin had ever interpreted this passage in an exclusively literal manner.
-All this of course makes uncomfortable reading for atheistic scholars, and so they have invariably departed from the actual truth about both Darwin’s own views and the reaction of the church to evolutionary theory.
+All this of course makes uncomfortable reading for atheists, and they have invariably departed from the actual truth about both Darwin’s own views and the reaction of the church to evolutionary theory.

+Darwin showed a lot of humility in recognising that his opinion on religious matters may not carry much weight.
+Throughout his life he had emphasised the inadequacy of our ability to answer questions concerning religion, agnosticism, and atheism.
 In his 1876 draft of his autobiography, which was published posthumously, Darwin aired some objections to creative design arguments, and noted that the physical features of animals which made them suited to their habitats could be explained just as easily as gradual adaptations driven by natural selection as by the design of a deity.

 By 1878 Darwin’s views on the matter appear to have changed again, as he wrote of George Romanes book that presented a case for atheism that the possibility was left open that God had created matter and energy with the potential of evolving and organising without actually designing any outcomes.
 It is this view that comes closest to those of twentieth century biologists with spiritual inclinations and many later attempts to harmonise evolution and religion.